Will AI Replace Dispatchers? 82% of Route Planning Already Automated

 Every time you order a rideshare or schedule a delivery, there is a good chance AI already decided which driver to send and what route to take.
 For dispatchers -- the people who coordinate vehicles, workers, and equipment across industries from trucking to utilities -- this is not some distant future scenario.
 It is happening right now, and it is happening fast.

-Our data shows that dispatchers face an overall AI exposure of 56% in 2025, with an automation risk of 50%.
+Our data shows that dispatchers face an overall AI exposure of 56% in 2025, with an automation risk of 50% [Fact].
 That puts this role squarely in the "high transformation" category.
 But before you panic, consider this: the parts of dispatching that AI handles well and the parts it cannot are very different stories.
+The headline number masks a sharp split between routine optimization, which is largely solved, and crisis coordination, which remains stubbornly human.

 The Tasks AI Already Does Better Than Humans

 Route planning and vehicle assignment is the big one.
-At 82% automation, this is one of the highest task-level automation rates we track across all 1,016 occupations in our database.
+At 82% automation [Fact], this is one of the highest task-level automation rates we track across all 1,016 occupations in our database.
 Companies like Uber, Amazon, and FedEx have been using AI dispatch algorithms for years, and the technology keeps getting better.
 An AI system can evaluate traffic patterns, vehicle capacity, driver hours, fuel costs, and delivery windows simultaneously -- something no human dispatcher could do at the same speed.
+The state of the art is now incremental rather than novel: each year the algorithms get better at handling edge cases like construction reroutes and customer time-window negotiations.

 Where Humans Remain Irreplaceable